 The two municipal guards at the Agona West Municipal Assembly (AWMA) and the two others captured on video allegedly assaulting a 17-year-old who they accused of stealing, were last Thursday denied bail by the Swedru District Court presided over by Mr Isaac Apeatu

-They are to reappear in court on April 24, for the case to continue.
+They are to reappear in court on April 24,

 They have pleaded not guilty to all the charges levelled against them by the prosecution.